basicswap/basicswap/doc/install.md

 Open url in browser:
 http://localhost:12700

-Shutdown by pressibg ctrl + c in the Git Bash console window.
+Shutdown by pressing ctrl + c in the Git Bash console window.